TRUSTED LOS ANGELES WORK HARASSMENT ATTORNEY

 - A victim experiences unwanted sexual invitations as well as advances

-- Offering a victim employment benefits for sexual favors (this could involve the perpetrator demanding a victim submit to their sexual requests as a way to continue employment)
+- Offering employment benefits for sexual favors (this could involve the perpetrator demanding a victim submit to their sexual requests as a way to continue employment)

-- Visual conduct around a victim that may involve inappropriate staring, making a sexual gesture as well as displaying objects and pictures that are sexually provocative
+- Visual conduct that may involve inappropriate staring, making a sexual gesture as well as displaying objects and pictures that are sexually provocative

 - Physical conduct that may involve unwanted touching of a victim or impeding a victim’s ability to move